dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 # end of statement
 ```

-Translation JSON:
+JSON Translation:
 ```json
 {"literal": "line1a\\nline1b\n  line2\n# not a comment\nend"}
 ```

 #### Folded block
-YAML also support multiple block notations whereby newline are replaced by a space, when te next line the alignment respects.
+YAML supports different block formats where a line break is replaced with a space when the next line respects the alignment.
 Each empty line will be interpreted as a newline.
-Also will an alignment, that deviates not be trimmed away.
+The indentation that deviates from the alignment is not trimmed away.
 There will also be no escaping.

 ##### Default (`>`)